foreverphoenix/the-phoenix-flavour/content/skyforge/knowledge-base/skyrim-versions.md

 ### Skyrim AE

 Skyrim Anniversary Edition (SAE) was released in 2021 and is often described as a third version of the game, after SLE and SSE.
-This is fundamentally incorrect. **Skyrim AE has no meaningful technical differences from SSE** and is simply packaged with all Creation Club content.
+This is fundamentally incorrect. **Skyrim AE has no meaningful technical differences from Skyrim SE** and is simply packaged with all Creation Club content.
 It is, in effect, a regular SSE update with some additional content.

-{{< alert color="warning" >}} With the exception of mods that always need to be updated when the game updates (i.e., SKSE and SKSE plugins), mods do not need to be ported from SSE to SAE.{{< /alert >}}
+{{< alert color="warning" >}}With the exception of mods that always need to be updated when the game updates (i.e., SKSE and SKSE plugins), mods do not need to be ported from SSE to SAE.{{< /alert >}}

 ### Storefronts